West Virginia Code

 (5) The term “person” and any other word or term used to designate the applicant or other party entitled to a benefit or privilege or rendered liable under the provisions of this article includes a juristic person as well as a natural person.
 The term “juristic person” includes a firm, partnership, corporation, union, association or other organization capable of suing and being sued in a court of law.

-(A) When its use has been discontinued with intent not to resume such use.
+(A) When its use has been discontinued with intent not to resume that use.
 Intent not to resume may be inferred from circumstances.
 Nonuse for two consecutive years shall constitute prima facie evidence of abandonment.

 (B) When any course of conduct of the owner, including acts of omission as well as commission, causes the mark to lose its significance as a mark.